 It may be tempting to follow as many people as possible, in the hopes that they will follow you back.
 However, in doing so, you could end up with quite a few strangers posting information on your Twitter feed that you may not find useful or desirable.
 By following random people, you’re giving them an easy way to view what you’ve posted on Twitter at any time.
 Therefore, it is always good practice to follow only your friends or verified public figures (look for the blue checkmark next to their names!).

-Twitter does offer the opportunity to directly message other users, which can be a way to privately talk with friends and family on Twitter.
+Twitter does offer the opportunity to directly message other users, which can be a way to privately talk with friends and family.
 However, be careful about direct messages you receive that offer you something, or make a claim that is ‘too good to be true’.
-Often, these are scams -- a person trying to obtain money or information from you for dishonest reasons.
+Often, these are scams — a person trying to obtain money or information from you for dishonest reasons.

 Almost anyone can create a Twitter account, and they do not have to verify their identity in the process (though many celebrities and public figures choose to).
 This means that users are able to misrepresent themselves to some end, possibly posing as celebrities, your friends – anyone really.
-Always be a bit skeptical of Twitter users who contact you claiming to be someone you know or someone famous.
+Always be a bit skeptical of users who contact you claiming to be someone you know or someone famous.

 Keeping sensitive information private on social networks like Twitter is especially important, as failing to do so could pose a great danger to your personal safety.
-Remember that you are only required to enter your full name and either your phone number or your email address when signing up for Twitter.
+Remember that you are only required to enter your full name and either your phone number or your email address when signing up.
 At no other point will Twitter or any of its users require any other personal information from you.
 You are also not required to pay for Twitter, so there is no need to ever give out your financial information to Twitter or any of its users.
 So be sure to avoid sharing private information with anyone over Twitter by posting it in a tweet or direct message!

-When you create your Twitter account, be sure to check your privacy settings.
+When you create your account, be sure to check your privacy settings.
 The default settings may surprise you in terms of how much of your information Twitter allows other users to view, or even use in order to find you on Twitter.
 Therefore, it’s always good practice to set your privacy preferences immediately to what you are comfortable with, rather than waiting until you have an issue.

-Be sure to use a strong, long, and complex password to protect your Twitter account, and change it every 3 to 6 months.
-If someone breaks your password accesses your Twitter account, they can use it to post anything at all, with the posts appearing as though they came from you.
+Be sure to use a strong, long, and complex password to protect your account, and change it every 3 to 6 months.
+If someone breaks your password accesses your account, they can use it to post anything at all, with the posts appearing as though they came from you.
 Not only can this really damage your reputation or offend other users unintentionally, but it may also cause Twitter to suspend your account for violating its terms of service.

 If you want to learn more about how to create secure passwords, check out our TechBoomers tutorial on how to make a strong password.